CISM Military World Cadet Games

 The CISM Military World Cadet Games (often shortened to CISM World Cadet Games) are an international multi-sport event for military cadets organized by the International Military Sports Council (CISM).
 Created as a youth-focused complement to the Military World Games, the series brings together officer-cadets and equivalent trainees from CISM member nations to compete across Olympic and CISM-specific disciplines while promoting CISM's motto, Friendship through Sport.
 CISM lists four editions to date: Ankara (2010), Salinas/Quito (2014), Saint Petersburg (2022) and Caracas (2024).

 History

 Following the establishment of the Military World Games, CISM launched a cadet-level, multi-sport format in 2010 to provide international competitive experience earlier in a service member's career and to reinforce CISM values among future officers.
 The first Games were staged in Ankara on 17–24 October 2010.
 The second edition was hosted by Ecuador in 2014 (events around Salinas and Quito) from 30 August to 5 September 2014, with shooting and other sports on the programme.
 After postponement from 2020, the third edition was held in Saint Petersburg on 4–12 August 2022; the programme comprised seven sports.
 The fourth edition opened in Caracas in August 2024, with the competition week of 16–24 August (opening ceremony activities on 18 August).

+The 2026 Games were awarded to Astana, but were subsequently postponed on request from the Kazakh government.